 “Human PSE is truly Olympian,” writes molecular biologist John Medina in Brain Rules.
 “Tests performed years ago showed that people could remember 2,500 pictures with at least 90 percent accuracy several days post-exposure, even though the subjects saw each picture for about 10 seconds.

-That kind of recall is even more critical when considering the deluge of content people scroll through every day on social media.
+That recall is even more critical when considering the deluge of content people scroll through daily on social media.

 It’s not limited to adding pretty photos to your content – although that matters, too.

 Incorporating images with good design is a powerful way to extend your brand.
 Small businesses should remember to take advantage of an image’s ability to be remembered – it’s a powerful way to cement their brand in viewer’s minds.

 For example, if you’re showcasing your products on social media, be sure that you have a strong packaging design (the physical packaging for your products) and package graphics (the graphics, including images and content, on the packaging) so that your products stand out.
 To learn more about product packaging, read 7 Biggest Packaging Design Trends for 2021.